scottsmeester/track-it/README.md

 # track-it

-## You will need a config.js file for Salesforce login.
-It shoudl contain:
+### You will need a config.js file for Salesforce login in your root directory.
+It should contain:

 ```
 var ids = {